 There are over 200 LEZs across Europe, with over 70 in Germany, but there are many different ways to introduce and implement a LEZ with differing levels of success.

-- LEZs in Glasgow, Edinburgh, Aberdeen, Dundee, and Perth as soon as possible.
-These are all cities, which have ongoing illegal levels of pollution and with large populations who are exposed to unsafe toxic air every day.
+LEZs will be introduced in Glasgow, Edinburgh, Aberdeen, and Dundee.
+These are all cities which have ongoing illegal levels of air pollution and with large populations who are exposed to unsafe toxic air every day.

-- the area of the zones to encompass all areas with regular breaches of air quality safety standards.
+The area of the zones should encompass all areas with regular breaches of air quality safety standards.
 Buses, coaches, minibuses, HGVs, large vans & small vans should be included in all the LEZs as early as possible.

 Since we started campaigning for the delivery of LEZs in 2013, the following milestones have been hit: